timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 ## What are invalidations?

-Invalidations result from unanticipated interactions between packages, or between packages and Base Julia.
-They are essential for ensuring that Julia runs fast and behaves correctly, but they make latency worse by "throwing away" precompiled code.
+Invalidations result from interactions between different "chunks" of code.
+They are essential for ensuring that Julia runs fast and behaves correctly, but they make latency worse by "throwing away" compiled code.
+Invalidations are triggered by defining new methods, which most commonly happens from *loading* packages.
 A good developer can often design packages to minimize the number and/or impact of invalidations.

 ## Learning to observe, diagnose, and fix invalidations